OpenTermsArchive/deployment/README.md

       ota_directory: demo
 ```

+If your firewall blocks output requests on ssh port (for accessing github by SSH urls) you can use ssh on port 443:
+`ssh://git@ssh.github.com:443/<org>/<repository>.git`

 #### Changes on a existing deployment

 If the `ota_source_repository` is changed on an existing target, the application has to be [stopped](#playbook-execution-refinement) before the new configuration is deployed.